Determining the default sensor for a type

 To avoid the need to know (or check) what the default sensor for a type is, the system will use the default sensor for a type.
 Most of the time this is what the app developer wants to do.
 If the app developer wants to select a specific sensor, he needs to call the QSensor::setIdentifier() method before starting the sensor so that the appropriate backend is used.

 From a system perspective though, selecting which sensor should be the default gets tricky.
 The sensors library uses the first registered identifier as the default.
 This means that the order in which the sensor backends are registered, is important so the system will allow a config file to determine the default instead.

 The config file that determines the default sensor for a type is called Sensors.conf.
-If present, it is located in /etc/xdg/QtProject.
-It has the standard formatting of an ini file.
+The configuration file is looked for from QtProject directory under the directories given by QStandardPaths::standardLocations(QStandardPaths::ConfigLocation).
+An example of a complete file path is:

 type = identifier

-An example: Sensors.conf ensures that the N900 accelerometer is used by default, not considering the order in which backends were registered.
+An example: Sensors.conf ensures that the sensorfw accelerometer is used by default, ignoring the order in which backends were registered.

 If Sensors.conf specifies an identifier that is not registered, the system will fall back to the first registered identifier as the default.

 Note that there is a special case logic to prevent the generic plugin's backends from becoming the default when another backend is registered for the same type.
 This logic means that a backend identifier starting with

 generic. will only be the default if no other backends have been registered for that type, or if it is specified in

 © 2022 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.